nishbo/reporting_pool/README.md

 # Reporting Pool

-A simple wrapper around Python multiprocessing Pool that allows tracking of progress.
+A simple wrapper around Python multiprocessing Pool that allows tracking of progress and storage of exceptions.

 While starmap runs, a report is printed that shows % of jobs completed, time elapsed, estimated remaining time and a list of jobs statuses.
 Status can be:
     Q -- queued,